The Complete Guide to Ijen Crater: Blue Fire, Acid Lake, and Natural Wonders

 Sulfur Gas Exposure:

-- Always wear provided gas mask in crater area
+- Always wear the provided gas mask in the crater area

 - Limit time in high-concentration zones